Cessna T-37 Tweet: Production

 In 1962, Cessna suggested the T-37B as a replacement for the North American F-100 Super Sabre as the primary aircraft for the USAF aerobatic demonstration team, the Thunderbirds, but the USAF was satisfied with the F-100.

-The T-37A and T-37B had no built-in armament and no stores pylons for external armament.
-In 1961, Cessna began developing a modest enhancement of the T-37 for use as a weapons trainer.
-The new variant, the T-37C, was intended for export and could be used for light attack duties if required.

-The prototype T-37C was a modified T-37B.
-The primary changes included stronger wings, with a stores pylon under each wing outboard of the main landing gear well.
-The T-37C could also be fitted with wingtip fuel tanks, each with a capacity of 65 US gal (245 L), that could be dropped in an emergency.
+The T-37A and T-37B had no built-in armament and lacked any stores pylons for external armament.
+During 1961, Cessna began developing a modest enhancement of the T-37 for use as a weapons trainer.
+The new variant, the designated T-37C, was intended for export and could be used for light attack duties if required.
+The prototype T-37C was a modified T-37B; the principal changes made included strengthened wings and the addition of a stores pylon under each wing outboard of the main landing gear well.

-A computing gunsight and gun camera were added.
 The T-37C could also be fitted with a reconnaissance camera mounted inside the fuselage.
+It could also be fitted with wingtip fuel tanks, each with a capacity of 65 US gal (245 L), that could be dropped in an emergency.

 The primary armament of the T-37C was the General Electric "multipurpose pod" with a .50 caliber (12.7 mm) machine gun with 200 rounds, two 70 mm (2.75 in) folding-fin rocket pods, and four practice bombs.
 Other stores, such as folding-fin rocket pods or Sidewinder air-to-air missiles, could be carried.
+A computing gunsight and gun camera were also added.
 The changes increased the weight of the T-37C by 1430 lb.
-As the engines were not upgraded, this reduced top speed to 595 km/h (370 mph), though the wingtip tanks increased maximum range to 1,770 km (1,100 mi).
+As the engines were not upgraded, the changes caused a reduction in the aircraft's top speed to 595 km/h (370 mph), though the wingtip tanks increased its maximum range to 1,770 km (1,100 mi).

-T-37 production ended in 1975.
-The list of exports above amounts to 273 T-37Cs.
-Adding this to the 444 T-37As and 552 T-37Bs gives a total of 1,269 aircraft built.

-Concept aircraft
+Production of the T-37 slowed considerably during the early 1960s, although there was an uptake during the latter half of the decade, both to address attrition and an uptick in demand as the Vietnam War intensified.
+Around this time, the aircraft was authorised for supply to friendly overseas operators under the Military Aid for Assistance programme.
+Production of the T-37 was terminated in 1975.
+By this point, export sales of the type included 273 T-37Cs.
+This was on top of the 444 T-37As and 552 T-37Bs produced for both domestic and export customers for a total of 1,269 aircraft built.